We seek to increase the standard of living for youth and families living in poverty in developing countries.

 - Beneficiary engagement

 It is important that grant partners learn from community and support the community in creating their own methods to increase the standard of living.
 Grant partners will demonstrate that beneficiaries have had a voice in designing and managing the activities and influencing outcomes.
-While it is worthwhile to engage United States volunteers to increase partner capacity, the U.S. volunteer engagement should not be the primary objective of the grant partner.
+While it may be worthwhile to engage United States skilled volunteers to increase partner capacity, the U.S. volunteer engagement should not be the primary objective or significant revenue source of the grant partner.

 We are interested in partnering with non-governmental organizations that can directly provide, or partner with other nonprofit organizations that directly provide, either a) a comprehensive system of support to families or b) integrate a specific intervention into a comprehensive system of support, based on the needs expressed by the community.
 We are most interested in partnering with nimble and innovative partners.
 We are willing to take project risk with a proven organization.